Myopia progression: why it’s a concern and what you can do

-And while the cost of annual eye exams and new glasses every year can be a financial strain for some families, the long-term risks associated with myopia progression can be even greater.
+For many families, the cost of annual eye exams and new glasses every year can be a financial strain.
+But the long-term risks associated with myopia progression can be even greater.

 More children are becoming nearsighted

 Myopia is one of the most common eye disorders in the world.
 In Europe and the United States, about 30% to 40% of adults are nearsighted.
 Up to 80% or more of adults in several East Asian countries have myopia.

 Classification of myopia severity

-Lens powers that correct myopia are preceded by a minus sign (-) and usually are measured and fabricated in 0.25 D increments.
+Lens powers that correct myopia are preceded by a minus sign (-) and are usually measured in 0.25 D increments.

 The severity of nearsightedness is often categorized like this: